japila-books/apache-spark-internals/docs/memory/MemoryManager.md

 * MemoryManager is requested to <<releaseUnrollMemory, releaseUnrollMemory>>

-* MemoryStore is requested to xref:storage:MemoryStore.adoc#remove[remove a block]
+* MemoryStore is requested to storage:MemoryStore.md#remove[remove a block]

 == [[getExecutionMemoryUsageForTask]] getExecutionMemoryUsageForTask Method